 Whilst the Lingman Lake Gold Project is a regional scale exploration package, management are mostly focused on expanding the historical resource that was defined within the first 180 metres from surface and open in all directions.
-Work has begun with the company’s 100% owned diamond drill rig to expand the known envelope of mineralization with a view to publish a maiden NI 43-101 resource in 2022.
+Work continues with the company’s two 100% owned diamond drill rigs drilling 24/7 to expand the known envelope of mineralization with a view to publish a maiden NI 43-101 resource in late 2022.

 Understanding the Lingman Lake Gold deposit helps us identify the controls on mineralization and incorporate this working knowledge into our regional scale exploration efforts.
 The Lingman Lake Greenstone belt has been largely unexplored.
 Concurrent with the deposit exploration, the initial regional exploration program seeks to identify other prospective targets both along the intrusive contact and within the recently staked sediments.

 The property is situated in the Lingman Lake Greenstone belt consisting of a complexly folded assemblage, of mafic metavolcanics, felsic metavolcanics and metasedimentary rocks.
 The assemblage is in intrusive contact with marginal granitic rocks and internally intruded by various intrusive rocks.

 Gold mineralization at the Lingman Lake mine occurs in multiple zones which are structurally controlled by sub-parallel shears.
 Within these zones, the most favourable host rocks are mafic volcanics that have been silicified and carbonatized and occur in proximity to feldspar ± quartz bodies that are up to 91-metres wide.